 Survey of Biblical Themes (REL244)

-Major topics taught in this course include: The six days of Creation encapsulate the next 6,000 years, eizer k’negdo, the nature of spiritual trials, how discord spirals, why Lot and his family could not look back, Akeidah, Eliezer’s signs, Rivkah’s middos, Yakov, serenity vs. growth, precision of Divine Providence, the Plagues , Exodus, mitzvos involving Man and G-d are inseparable from mitzvos involving Man and Man, only one who has sinned intentionally will come to sin accidentally since G-d does not cause tzadikim to stumble, Nadav and Avihu, laws of kosher and non-kosher animals.
+Major topics include the six days of Creation encapsulate the next 6,000 years, eizer k’negdo, the nature of spiritual trials, how discord spirals, why Lot and his family could not look back, Akeidah, Eliezer’s signs, Rivkah’s middos, Yakov, serenity vs. growth, precision of Divine Providence, the Plagues , Exodus, mitzvos involving Man and G-d are inseparable from mitzvos involving Man and Man, only one who has sinned intentionally will come to sin accidentally since G-d does not cause tzadikim to stumble, Nadav and Avihu, laws of kosher and non-kosher animals.
 Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.